Toroidal magnetic molecules stripped to their basics: Spin systems with non-collinear single-ion anisotropies

 A typical Hamiltonian employed for magnetic molecules made of d-elements (and used as approximation for f-elements) consists of a Heisenberg exchange term, a term collecting the single-ion anisotropies, and a Zeeman term, i.e.

-Here ${J}_{ij}$ denotes the exchange parameters between spins at sites $i$ and $j$.
+Here operators are marked by a tilde, and ${J}_{ij}$ denotes the exchange parameters between spins at sites $i$ and $j$.
 A negative ${J}_{ij}$ corresponds to an antiferromagnetic interaction, a positive one to a ferromagnetic interaction.
 For the sake of simplicity it is assumed that the spectroscopic splitting is given by numbers $g_i$.

 ${\mathbf D}_i$ denotes the single-ion anisotropy tensor of the spin at site $i$ which, in its eigensystem $\vec{e}_{i}^{\,1}$, $\vec{e}_{i}^{\,2}$, $\vec{e}_{i}^{\,3}$, can be decomposed as